Weir River (Manitoba)

 The Weir River is a river in the Hudson Bay drainage basin in census division 23 in Northern Manitoba, Canada.
 Its flows from Weir Lake to the Nelson River as a left tributary, 70 km upstream of that river's mouth at Hudson Bay.

-The eponymous settlement of Weir River with its Weir River railway station is located on the river at the point where it is crossed by the Hudson Bay Railway.
-The station is served by the Via Rail Winnipeg–Churchill train.
+There is a flag stop on the Hudson Bay Railway where it crosses the river.
+Canoeists and hikers can wait by a signpost to flag down the Via Rail Winnipeg–Churchill train.